jsthomas/jsthomas.github.io/content/map_profiling.md

-3. The library uses statistical techniques (bootstrapping and linear regression) to reduce many runs worth of data to a small number of meaningful performance metrics.
+3. The library uses statistical techniques (bootstrapping and linear regression) to reduce many runs worth of data to a small number of meaningful performance metrics that account for the amortized cost of garbage collection and error introduced by system activity.

 I wrote
 [this program](https://github.com/jsthomas/ocaml-analysis/blob/master/map/maptest.ml)
-to compare performance between the five implementations I described above.
-Specifically:
+to compare performance between the six implementations I described above.
+The program includes the batteries-hybrid I described above, which I'll refer to as `batt-hybr`.
+Other test details:

-* I tested each algorithm against lists of lengths $N=10^2, 10^3, 10^4$ and
-  $10^5$.
-On my system, $N=10^5$ was the highest power of 10 for which the naive implementation did not fail due to a stack overflow.
+* I tested each algorithm against lists of lengths $N=10^2, 10^3, 10^4$ and $10^5$.
+On my system, $N=10^5$ was the highest power of 10 for which the `stdlib` implementation did not fail due to a stack overflow.
 * Each list consisted of integer elements (all 0), and the function mapped onto the list simply added one to each element.
 * I ran these tests on a Lenovo X220, Intel Core i5-2520M CPU (2.50GHz ×
-  4 cores), and 4GB RAM.
+  4 cores), with 4GB RAM.
 * I used the OCaml 4.03.0 compiler, and compiled to native code without using `flambda`. ([This makefile](https://github.com/jsthomas/ocaml-analysis/blob/master/map/makefile)